React Architecture Patterns in ReactJS Apps

 Traditionally, when returning multiple elements from a root component call, developers would wrap them in a single root element.
 While this method works, it introduces an additional node in the DOM, which can impact performance and cause issues in certain scenarios.

 With React Fragment, you can avoid this problem by grouping elements without the need for a surrounding root element.
-This results in cleaner, more efficient code and ensures that the DOM structure of child component remains lightweight and optimized.
+This results in cleaner, more efficient code and ensures that the DOM structure of the child component remains lightweight and optimized.
 Eg.

 // Using Fragment